 At Ananda Ashram, classical Indian dance performances and dance dramas are scheduled during the summer months and on special occasions throughout the year.

 Kathak Dance Classes at Ananda Ashram

 Tuesdays with Pandit S.N.
-Charka
+Charka beginning at 5:00PM

 First class free for Ashram guests.